 A typical Systems Week will include five mini-courses, delivered in daily lectures from multiple faculty members.
 Example topics include automated parallelization and distribution, retrofitting privacy guarantees, automated reasoning for systems, and scalable dataflow and streaming systems.
 The target audience includes advanced undergraduate or early PhD students with a serious (and broad) background in systems, but not necessarily on any of the seminar's theme topics.
 An anticipated set of prerequisites and prior knowledge will be made available several weeks prior to the seminar.

 The sessions are non-overlapping, so all participants will have the opportunity to attend all lectures.
-Each lecture is 80 minutes, including Q&A, and each topic comprises a total of 4 lectures totalling 320 minutes and spread throughout the week.
-Most lectures will be given between 9am to 5pm during weekdays, during the following windows: Session A (9–10:20am), B (10:40am–noon), C (2–3:20pm), and D (3:40–5pm).
+Each lecture is 70–80 minutes, including Q&A, and each topic comprises a total of 4 lectures spread throughout the week.
+Most lectures will be given between 9am and 5:50pm during weekdays, during the following windows: Session A (9–10:20am), B (10:30–11:50am), C (1:30–2:50pm), D (3:00–4:20pm), and E (4:30–5:50pm).
 Courses will include hacking sessions, with ample opportunities for interactivity, and in-class assignments optionally to be continued at home.

 Background sessions might be offered the weekend preceding the Systems Week; and, depending on participant and faculty interest, targeted research opportunities may be explored the weekend following the Systems Week.